What is an EPD?

 EPD & Product Category Rules

-In addition, the EPD must be produced according to a specific set of Product Category Rules (PCR) which provides calculation rules and guidelines to ensure that all Environmental Product Declarations under the same category report the same type of information.
-The range of existing PCRs is wide, from clothing to food and chemicals.
+Additionally, you produce EPDs according to a specific set of Product Category Rules (PCR).
+PCRs provide calculation rules and guidelines to ensure all Environmental Product Declarations within the same product category report the same type of information.
+The range of existing PCRs is wide, from building materials to natural fibers, food, and chemicals.

-Difference between LCA and Environmental Product Declaration (EPD)
+Difference between LCA and EPD (Environmental Product Declaration)